 Yeah.

-Um so it's very hard for me to just go, well, this is great, Jared.
+So it's very hard for me to just go, well, this is great, Jared.

-And I agree, yeah, I agree, that is the most important thing.
+And I agree, yeah, I agree.

 I get that.

-But nevertheless, it does acknowledge the existence of these kind of junior gods who seem to be they appear in Greek and Roman myths, they've been given, but they're all ultimately the same.
+But nevertheless, it does acknowledge the existence of these kind of junior gods who seem to be they appear in Greek and Roman myths.

 They are the fallen angels.

-Yeah, so the whole demonic realm, we know very little about it, but um my strong sense is that it is real.
+Yeah, so the whole demonic realm, we know very little about it, but my strong sense is that it is real.

-I know Pentecostals particularly who say like Jezebel is a real demon.
+I know Pentecostals, particularly, who say, like, Jezebel is a real demon.

 You're like, you can't show me that from scripture.